heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 #### Watching for actions
-For reducers we're using the [`handleActions()`](https://github.com/acdlite/redux-actions#handleactionsreducermap-defaultstate) from redux-actions.
-For our sagas we'll want to do something similar.
+When you're building a module you'll want to register your saga to run when certain actions are dispatched.
+This is very similar to working with a reducer, where you want your reducer to handle certain actions.
+For reducers we're using [`handleActions()`](https://github.com/acdlite/redux-actions#handleactionsreducermap-defaultstate) from redux-actions.
+In order to get our sagas to watch for actions we're going to be doing something similar.
+Under the hood the `watchActions()` function mimics the redux-saga textbook example of creating a watcher saga.

+(You can see examples of creating a watcher saga and exporting a rootSaga in the [beginners tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html).)

 ```js
 // ... example of using watchActions() inside a module